ISUgenomics/scinet-workbooks-devel/workbooks/_computing-skills/scinet/environment.md

   - "Track and preserve the software stack used in publications or long-term projects."

-terms: [Command, Alias, Module System, Container, Environment File, Virtual Environment, Conda]
+terms: [Command Line Interface, Command, Alias, Module System, Container, Environment File, Virtual Environment, Conda]

 takeaways:
   - "Use system modules and containers when possible to reduce setup effort and dependency issues."